 One answer: because it’s lucrative.

-Exactly one year ago, the City Commission made a unanimous motion to authorize a study for City staff to evaluate street canvassing and soliciting at our most dangerous intersections.
-During this same time, the City of Coral Springs and Lauderhill had their studies completed and banned panhandling on their most busiest, dangerous intersections.
+One year ago, the City Commission made a unanimous motion to authorize a study for City staff to evaluate street canvassing and soliciting at our most dangerous intersections.
+During this time, the City of Coral Springs and Lauderhill completed their studies and banned panhandling on their busiest, dangerous intersections.

 One year…one year it’s taken for Tamarac’s Broward Sheriff’s Office to complete a study, the City Manager says.
 Is he blaming BSO?

-Let’s just hope one of these homeless panhandlers don’t get hurt in the meantime.
-It’s extremely dangerous out there.
-More about the panhandling issue.
+Let’s hope one of these homeless panhandlers doesn’t get hurt in the meantime.
+It’s hazardous out there—more about the panhandling issue.

 What was the Palladium Award?
 Find out here.

-The City won the Palladium Award because they translated strategic concepts into measurable results.
+The City won the Palladium Award because it translated strategic concepts into measurable results.